IgnaceShoeib/Health-4-All/README.md

             - Add the animation for the eyes from entry and let it go to another eyes animation to make it loop forever
         - Mouth
             - From entry add an empty animation
-            - From any state let it go to the animation and then to exit
+            - From any state let it go to the animation and then to exit.
+Also put a condition on the connection from the any state.
         - Idle
             - Add the idle animation from entry and let it go to another idle animation to make it loop forever
         - Jump
             - From entry add an empty animation
-            - From any state let it go to the animation and then to the thinking animation and then to the exit
+            - From any state let it go to the animation and then to the thinking animation and then to the exit.
+Also put a condition on the connection from the any state.
         - Sad
             - From entry add an empty animation
-            - From any state let it go to the animation and then to the thinking animation and then to the exit
+            - From any state let it go to the animation and then to the thinking animation and then to the exit.
+Also put a condition on the connection from the any state.
         - SadMouth
             - From entry add an empty animation
-            - From any state let it go to the animation and then to exit
+            - From any state let it go to the animation and then to exit.
+Also put a condition on the connection from the any state.
     - Add the animator to the mascot
 3. Make a [FoodCombo script](https://github.com/IgnaceShoeib/Health-4-All/blob/main/Assets/Scripts/Food/FoodCombo.cs) and [FoodClass script](https://github.com/IgnaceShoeib/Health-4-All/blob/main/Assets/Scripts/Food/FoodClass.cs), this is needed for other scripts to function
 4. Make a [Mascot script](https://github.com/IgnaceShoeib/Health-4-All/blob/main/Assets/Scripts/Food/Mascot.cs) and add it to the mascot